teleprint-me/grassroots/README.md

 # grassroots
-a vanilla javascript library containing common tools for base development
+a vanilla javascript library containing common tools for base development using nothing more than built-in web api's

-## description
-this library contains tools using nothing more than built-in web api's

 ## notes
 - this is a personal project to help me study and explore javascript web api's